 PARENT PARTICIPATION, VISITORS, AND VOLUNTEERS

-- With our location being inside Sandy Knoll Elementary School, we follow the rules and guidelines that they have set forth in regard to visitors and parents volunteering in the program.
+With our location being inside Sandy Knoll Elementary School and Superior Hills Elementary School, we follow the rules and guidelines that they have set forth in regard to visitors and parents volunteering in the program.
 All visitors/volunteers must first check in at the Principal’s office and then check in with the program director.

 - Visitors will not be given unsupervised contact with children and must stay in their assigned visiting area under the supervision of an assigned staff member.